ktadgh/Classical-Chess-Predictions/README.md

 ## Classical Project
-Using logistic regression to predict the result of a chess game based on the players' ELOs and other factors The regression model predicts wins, losses and draws, and overall can predict the expected points more accurately than the ELO alone.
+Using logistic regression to predict the result of a chess game based on the players' ELOs and other factors The regression model returns a predicted probability of a win, loss and draw, and overall can predict the expected points more accurately than the ELO alone.

 <p float="left">